 A Message from the Director

-Thank you for being our partners throughout this difficult time.
+Thank you for staying connected with us.
 We look forward to the future with hope for better ways to serve more individuals on the spectrum and their families.

 Geraldine Dawson, Ph.D.

 Director, Duke Center for Autism and Brain Development

 Center Researchers Show Smartphone App Can ID Autism Symptoms in Toddlers

 A digital app, developed by our Duke Center for Autism investigators and colleagues from Duke's Department of Electrical and Computer Engineering, has successfully detected one of the telltale characteristics of autism in young children, suggesting the technology could one day become an inexpensive and scalable early screening tool.
 The team created the app to assess eye gaze patterns of children while they watched short, strategically designed movies on an iPhone or iPad, then applied computer vision and machine learning to determine whether the child was looking more often at the human in the video, or objects.
 The study appeared in JAMA Pediatrics and was covered in multiple news outlets, such as CBS, NBC, Forbes, CTV (Canada), American Psychiatric Association News, and many others.
 Read the Duke University School of Medicine article here.